iov-one/starnamed/doc/starname.md

 | broker | [bytes](#bytes) |  | Broker is the account that facilitated the transaction |
 | registerer | [bytes](#bytes) |  | Registerer is the user who registers this account |
 | resources | [Resource](#starnamed.x.starname.v1beta1.Resource) | repeated | Resources are the blockchain addresses of the account |

+<a name="starnamed.x.starname.v1beta1.MsgRegisterAccountResponse"></a>

+### MsgRegisterAccountResponse
+MsgRegisterAccountResponse returns an empty response.